Searching...

 Treat Huey, born on August 28, 1985, is a distinguished Filipino-American former tennis player who made significant contributions to the sport, particularly in doubles.
 Turning professional in 2008, he began representing the Philippines in international competitions, including the Davis Cup and the Southeast Asian Games, starting in 2009.
 His career is marked by a remarkable achievement of reaching eighteen finals on the ATP World Tour, securing eight titles along the way.

 Huey's notable victories include triumphs at prestigious tournaments such as the 2012 Citi Open, the 2013 Swiss Indoors, and the 2014 Aegon International, all achieved in partnership with Dominic Inglot.
-He also celebrated success at the 2015 Estoril Open with Scott Lipsky and the 2015 St. Petersburg Open and Malaysian Open, Kuala Lumpur with Henri Kontinen.
-His partnership with Max Mirnyi led to significant milestones, including being the first Filipino player to reach the doubles semifinals at Wimbledon and to compete in the top eight doubles teams at the 2016 ATP Year End Finals in London.
+He also celebrated success with Scott Lipsky at the 2015 Estoril Open and with Henri Kontinen at both the 2015 St. Petersburg Open and the 2015 Malaysian Open.
+His collaboration with Max Mirnyi led to victories at the 2016 Abierto Mexicano Telcel and the 2017 Los Cabos Open, showcasing his versatility and skill on the court.